 - (1) A health examination certificate will be issued only to students in their final year and who have taken a regular medical examination in April.
-Certificates are issued from mid-May. - (2) Other students who wish to obtain a health certificate need present to an internist.
+Certificates are issued from mid-May.
+Please make sure to check the University website, contact the Campus Clinic or Student Support Office(Health) for details. - (2) Other students who wish to obtain a health certificate need present to an internist.
 Consult the Clinic (2nd floor of University Hall). - (3) The automatic certificate issuing machine is in operation from 9:00 to 19:30 (until 14:00 on Saturdays).